tc39/notes/meetings/2017-03/mar-21.md

 AWB: 2 implementations are not required for stage 3 anyway.

-LBR: Writing a test for this (Test262) would be the best thing to review the proposed syntax.
+LEO: Writing a test for this (Test262) would be the best thing to review the proposed syntax.

 DE: We would love your help in writing tests!!
 There are some tests already on github, but we would love and plan to do work on these tests, but having started porting them to Test262. ....
 Okay, I think we had a few reviewers, trying to find the notes from the last meeting to be sure.
 So the reviewers were: someone from Microsoft, Kevin Gibbons, WH.
 Did anyone from the Microsoft team look at this?